VCTLabs/WebArchivingTest/README.md

   * add some URLs to crawl in the `props` array under `longerOverrides`
 * the config file is NOT editable via the web UI (as the documentation implies), you must `ssh` in and edit it using a text editor (`vim`, `nano`, etc.)

+Notes/errata on the OpenWayback configuration:
+* the provided OpenWayback config is set to look in the following two directories for warc-files.
+So use the job-names `job1` and `job2` when creating test jobs.
+  * /opt/heritrix-3.2.0/jobs/job1
+  * /opt/heritrix-3.2.0/jobs/job2